- Proof of Service

 NOTE: Credit/debit payments cannot be accepted via the Court website for a Traffic Trial or a Trial by Written Declaration.

-Contact the Court (in person or by mail) before the Due Date and request the "Ability to Pay in Traffic and Other Infraction Cases" form.
+Contact the Court (in person or by mail) before the Due Date and request the "Can't Afford to Pay Fine and Other Infractions form".
 Complete the form and file it with the Court.
 If you request this form by mail, please include a self –addressed, stamped envelope for the form to be returned to you.
 Upon completion and filing with the Court, your case will be reviewed by a Judicial Officer for determination as to your ability to pay the fine.
 You will be notified by mail as to the decision.

 When a traffic citation results in a conviction the Court notifies the DMV upon the conviction.
 If there is a hold on your driver's license and the hold is lifted or cleared, the Court notifies the DMV within 10 days to remove the hold from your license and/or vehicle registration.

 Prior to June 27, 2017, if you have failed to appear or failed to pay a fine as ordered, a DMV hold will be placed on your driver's license and/or vehicle registration.
 These holds are still in effect and must be resolved prior to the Court's notification to the Department of Motor Vehicles (DMV) to lift or remove the holds.